jsx-eslint/eslint-plugin-react/docs/rules/jsx-boolean-value.md

-# Enforce boolean attributes notation in JSX (jsx-boolean-value)
+# Enforce boolean attributes notation in JSX (react/jsx-boolean-value)

 [When using a boolean attribute in JSX](https://facebook.github.io/react/docs/jsx-in-depth.html#boolean-attributes), you can set the attribute value to `true` or omit the value.
 This rule will enforce one or the other to keep consistency in your code.